DarkMilkman/DarkestNight/README.md

 At night they will appear at try to attack your house.
 At night you can also set up barricades to try to stop them, but all building costs are more.
-When your available resources equal zero, you can build anything.
+When your available resources equal zero, you can't build anything.
 Each new day you are rewarded with some resources, so be smart and don't die.

 Controls: